wepickplatform/wpl-headless/README.md

 2. 📝 Sign the CLA emailed to you
 3. 📥 Receive copy of signed CLA

-❤️ Thank you for helping us fulfill our legal obligations in order to continue empowering builders through headless WordPress.
+❤️ Thank you for helping us fulfill our legal obligations in order to continue empowering builders through headless WordPress.# wpl
+# wpl
+# wpl